spalfonsos/Tutorial_hpc_extended/tutorial/02_class2.md

 # 💻 6.
 Launching an interactive Jupyter session

-Now lets ask for the interactive section, in this case
+Now lets ask for the interactive section, in this case (with the env activated)

 salloc --account=def-cbravo --gpus=a100_2g.10gb:1 --cpus-per-task=1 --mem-per-cpu=2G --time=0:40:00 srun $VIRTUAL_ENV/bin/notebook.sh